Nicolás Diego Badano, Dr. Eng.

 Physically based interpolation of bathymetric data

-Posted on April 1th, 2024 by Nicolas Badano
+Posted on April 1, 2024 by Nicolás Diego Badano

 This Easter weekend I finally found a few hours and decided to toy around with an idea I've had for ages: trying to create a physically-informed intepolation method for river bathymetries.